zwap-in/sqs-mega-python/README.md

 listener.listen()
 ```

-Through pattern-matching, subscribers may or may not match a message.
-If a message is matched, the listener will forward the message to it.
-A message will be forwarded to all subscribers that match it.
+Subscribers declare pattern-matching rules to determine which messages they are interested about.
+If a message is matched by a subscriber, the listener will forward the message to it.
+A message will be forwarded to all subscribers that match it, and the same message may be consumed by many subscribers.

-After a message is consumed by all matching subscribers, it is deleted from the queue.
-However, a message may be redelivered to those subscribers that failed with a retriable error or chose to retry it.
+After a message is consumed by all interested subscribers, it is deleted from the queue.
+However, a message may remain in the queue and redelivered later under the following circunstances:

+- A subscriber failed to process it with a transient or retriable error, such as network timeout.
+- A subscriber processes the message but determines that it must be retried later for any reason.
+To signal this intent, it should return `SubscriberResult.RETRY_LATER`.
+- The listener process dies before the message can be deleted from the queue.

+Also, due to the nature of Amazon SQS, messages may be delivered more than once.
+For these reasons, you should design your subscribers to be idempotent.
+Read the [best practices for processing asynchronous messages](https://github.com/mega-distributed/sqs-mega#best-practices-for-processing-asynchronous-messages).

+Each listener is a blocking thread and must be run in its own process or container.
+To maximize throughput, you can have many copies of the same process listening to the same queue, as long as the set of subscribers is identical.

+Amazon SQS uses the [Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) to minimize race conditions and allow only one process to receive and processe a message at a given time.
+It also uses a shuffling algorithm to distribute messages better between different processes.

+> **WARNING**: do **not** allow listener processes with different subscribers to listen to the same queue, otherwise messages might not be delivered to all subscribers, or could be processed incorrectly.
+You must ensure that all processes that listen to the same queue are identical.
+If you have multiple copies of a container listening to a queue, you should also keep them up-to-date.
+Do not allow older containers to share a queue with newer containers.

 ## MESSAGE PAYLOADS